Naval museum complex Balaklava

-Naval museum complex Balaklava (Морський музейний комплекс "Балаклава", Russian: Музей холодной войны, "The Cold War Museum", designation K-825) is an underground submarine base in Balaklava, Crimea (originally known as Object 825 GTS).
+Naval museum complex Balaklava (Морський музейний комплекс "Балаклава", Russian: Музей холодной войны, "The Cold War Museum", designation K-825) is an underground submarine base beneath Mount Tavros in Balaklava, Crimea (originally known as Object 825 GTS).
 It was a top-secret military facility during the Cold War, located in Balaklava Bay.

 Today it serves as a museum and also houses a museum about the Crimean War.

 Description and purpose

 The complex is built accordingly to withstand a category-I (nuclear yield of 100kt) nuclear explosion, and includes an underground network of water channels complete with a dry dock, repair shops, warehouses for torpedoes and other weapons.
-Additionally it could protect personnel from nuclear fallout.
+Additionally, it could protect personnel from nuclear fallout.
 The complex is located in the mountain of Tavros, on both sides of which are exits.
 Caisson gates could be used if necessary to seal the entire complex.
 An exit to the open sea is provided on the northern side of the mountain.
 The holes in the rock are neatly covered with camouflage devices and networks.

 Object 825 GTS was intended to house, repair and maintain Project 613 and 633 (known as Whiskey and Romeo-class respectively) submarines.
 The central water channel of the facility, at a length of 602 m, could accommodate up to 7 submarines if necessary, and up to 14 submarines of different classes in all water channels.
 The water channels have depths up to 8 m, with widths ranging from 12 to 22 m.
 The total area of all facilities in the complex is around 9600 m2, while the total surface area of water stands at 5200 m2.
 Equipment loading in peacetime was carried out on the pier, then conducted while watching out for the movements of spy satellites of possible military adversaries.
 A special tunnel is used for loading equipment into the base in wartime.
 The complex also includes a repair and technical base, code-named Object 280, designed for storing and maintaining a nuclear arsenal.
 Submarines could enter and exit the base completely submerged through its underwater access point.
 Temperature inside the base is kept around 15 C.

 The Soviet Navy trained dolphins at this facility to attach underwater beacons and explosives to submarines and ships.